Johnny0182/invoice-generator/README.md

 Use Now: Download the folder and run the script to try it out!
 (Run Script, Choose excel data (Invoice_Data.xlsx), and watch the magic happen!
 !Important!: make sure the word document is in the same folder as your python script!

-Intro: This project provides a Python-based invoice generator that creates invoices using data from an Excel spreadsheet and a Word template.
-It utilizes the openpyxl library to read Excel files and docxtpl to fill out the Word template.
-I created this for payroll based off of data on an excel sheet.
-Made for a payroll job I had a while back.
-Removed all confidential information as my actual invoice generator was for a specific use case.
-This project provides a Python-based invoice generator that creates invoices using data from an Excel spreadsheet and a Word template.
-It utilizes the openpyxl library to read Excel files and docxtpl to fill out the Word template.

-Project Components:
-Excel Data: The Excel file should contain the invoice data.
-The top row is considered a header and is skipped.
-The data in subsequent rows will be used to generate invoices.
-Template Invoice Document: A Word document template with placeholders that will be replaced by data from the Excel file.
-Python Code: The script that reads the Excel file, processes the data, and generates the invoices using the Word template.

-Features:
-Excel Data Handling: Skips the header row and processes all subsequent rows until it finds no more data.
-Dynamic Naming: Generated invoices are named after the invoice number.
-Customizable Data Handling: Easy to adjust data types and modify the template.

 Getting Started:
 Setup:
 Ensure you have Python installed.